Kitten Behaviors & Cat Training

 Litter Tray Games

-I bought Buddy a 2'6" x (2' x 10" high), clear container for £4.99 from PoundStretcher.
-It works beautifully, EXCEPT Buddy has taken to playing in it taking his favourite toy.
-Rolling, jumping on the toy when inside etc.
+I bought Buddy a 2'6" x 2' x 10" high clear container for £4.99 from Poundstretcher.
+It works beautifully, except Buddy has decided it makes a great playground.
+He takes his favorite toy into it, rolls around, and pounces on it inside the tray.

 Judy

-There is only one thing I can possibly think of.
-Get another container, same size, cut an opening in one end and wrap it with tape so it's not sharp.
-Then somehow fix it on top of Buddy's current box as a lid.
+The only thing I can think of is a simple DIY fix.
+Get another container of the same size, cut an opening in one end, and smooth the edge with tape so it’s not sharp.
+Then place it upside down over Buddy’s current tray to create a covered box.

 Training

-My daughter has issues with allergies and is giving us her Maine Coon.
+My daughter has allergies and is giving us her Maine Coon.

-He is about a year old and after learning how intelligent he is I want to know if I am expecting too much by wanting to train him.
+He's about a year old, and after learning how intelligent he is, I'm wondering if I'm expecting too much by wanting to train him.

-Commands like stay, come, and roll over, etc. I've had good results with dogs but don't know what to expect from a Maine Coon, your advice, please.
+Commands like stay, come, and roll over.
+I've had good results with dogs, but I'm not sure what to expect from a Maine Coon.

 Thanks,